corda/corda/docs/source/generating-a-node.rst

 In development mode (i.e. when ``devMode = true``, see :doc:`corda-configuration-file` for more information), the ``certificates`` directory is filled with pre-configured keystores if the required keystores do not exist.
 This ensures that developers can get the nodes working as quickly as possible.
-However, these pre-configured keystores are not secure, to learn more see :doc:`permissioning`.
+However, these pre-configured keystores are not secure.
+To learn more see :doc:`permissioning`.

 Node naming
 -----------